 Store-bought soilless mixes are pasteurized or heated at very high temperatures and do not contain any organic matter or pathogens that may be harmful or even kill your tender kratom seedlings.
 Soilless mixes are also relatively light.
 So, they are much easier for seedlings to get started in.

-However, if you have bought kratom cuttings, then you should plant them into soil.
+However, if you have bought kratom cuttings, then you should plant them in soil.

 Best Soil for Growing Kratom Cuttings

 In the tropical jungles of its origin, kratom grows in humus-rich and fertile soil that has a pH level that ranges between 5.5 to 6.5.
 This means that the soil is slightly acidic.
 That’s not all you need, though.
 The soil also needs to have a consistency that enables it to drain easily yet retain some moisture at the same time.